 So tell me, would you rather have a letter from your favorite movie star thanking you for the “great time last night showing pleasures I did not know existed” or would you rather have the experience itself?

-The book touches on many subjects and beloved stories, “Alice in Wonderland”, “The Little Prince”, “Winnie the Pooh” to explain or enlighten some philosophical and psychological analysis which the author makes.
+The book touches on many subjects and beloved stories, “Alice in Wonderland”, “The Little Prince”, A. A. Milne‘s “Winnie the Pooh” to explain or enlighten some philosophical and psychological analysis which the author makes.
 Mr. Shapira, a university professor and sought after speaker, brings many quotations from noted individuals to help him bring complex concept in a funny, breezy way to the readers.

 Zohar — Man of la Book